Presentation

 Let's Go See the Sea

-A self-proclaimed « rebel of the marvellous », Robert Doisneau set about capturing this coastal world.
-Fishermen, dockers, holidaymakers and Sunday sailors: all became protagonists in the human comedy that is always present in Doisneau’s work.
-Whether on Parisian cobblestones or Breton jetties, what interested him was people, and his inspiration always had a spark of joy.
+A self-proclaimed “rebel of the remarkable”, Robert Doisneau set about capturing the coastal world.
+Fishermen, dockers, tourists and Sunday sailors: all became protagonists in the human comedy at the heart of Doisneau’s work.
+Whether on Parisian cobblestones or Breton jetties, what interested Robert Doisneau the most was people, and his inspiration always contained a spark of joy.
 The rest is just the setting for his work.

-These photographs allow us to take another look at Robert Doisneau, and to get to know and understand him better.
-They are also - above all else - a reminder that, beyond the shots that made him famous, he was first and foremost a keen and invaluable witness to a bygone era with a transcendentally gentle, carefree ethos.
-As such, he is and will always remain one of the few essential names in 20th century French photography, both in the city and at the seaside.
+These photographs allow us to take another look at Robert Doisneau, and learn to understand him better.
+They are also –above all else– a reminder that, beyond the pictures that made him famous, he was first and foremost a keen and invaluable witness to a bygone era with a transcendentally gentle, carefree ethos.
+As such, he is and will always remain one of the few essential names of 20th century French photography, both in the city and by the seaside.

 JARDIN DES MARAIS

-© Robert Doisneau • Exhibition Let's Go See the Sea
+© Robert Doisneau / Atelier Robert Doisneau • Exhibition Let's Go See the Sea